Joseph Li Shan

 Joseph Li Shan (李山 (Lǐ Shān); born March 1965 in Daxing District, Beijing) is a Chinese Catholic prelate who serves as Archbishop of Beijing.
 He was consecrated a bishop on 21 September 2007, at age 42 at a ceremony at Nan Tang (South Cathedral) in Xuanwumen.
 His main consecrator to become bishop was John Fang Xingyao.
 Before becoming archbishop he served as parish priest of Saint Joseph's Church in Wangfujing.

-Shan also serves as the President of the Chinese Catholic Patriotic Association.
+Bishop Li Shan also serves as the President of the Chinese Catholic Patriotic Association.

 Biography

 Li Shan was born in March 1965 in Daxing District, Beijing.

 His appointment as Archbishop of Beijing was tacitly approved by the Vatican.
 This approval was granted before his ordination, as happened for several other in the early years of the 21st century, unlike others, of an earlier period, of whom Pope Benedict XVI wrote that they, "under the pressure of particular circumstances, have consented to receive episcopal ordination without the pontifical mandate, but have subsequently asked to be received into communion with the Successor of Peter and with their other brothers in the episcopate.
 The Pope, considering the sincerity of their sentiments and the complexity of the situation, and taking into account the opinion of neighbouring Bishops, by virtue of his proper responsibility as universal Pastor of the Church, has granted them the full and legitimate exercise of episcopal jurisdiction."

 He became a vice-president of the state-controlled Chinese Bishops' Conference and the Chinese Catholic Patriotic Association along with 16 other bishops who were assigned the same role in 2016.
 He became a representative on the Ethnic and Religious Affairs Committee for the 13th Chinese People's Political Consultative Conference in 2018.
 He became President of the Patriotic Association in 2022.